 Each part of our bodies is unique: each has developed specific functions, moves in particular ways, and has its own stories to tell and dances to dance.
-In this 4-part series, we focus on a new area of the body each week.
+In this series, we focus on a new area of the body each week.
 For each body part, we study anatomy and body mechanics, we explore its movement somatically, and we allow its wisdom to express through drawing, creative writing, and dance.
 By exploring our anatomy experientially and artistically, we connect more deeply with our bodies, creativity, and lived experience.

 Learning objectives for this series:

-1. Identify and embody various parts of the body through experiential anatomy
+- Identify and embody various parts of the body through experiential anatomy

-2. Use the Tamalpa Life/Art Process to make connections between artmaking and lived experiences.
+- Use the Tamalpa Life/Art Process to make connections between artmaking and lived experiences.

-3. Draw on methods of somatic and expressive arts pedagogy as applied to health, embodiment, and creativity.
+- Draw on methods of somatic and expressive arts pedagogy as applied to health, embodiment, and creativity.

-No art or dance experience needed
+No art or dance experience needed.

-PLEASE NOTE: After paying via PayPal below, you will automatically be directed to a Zoom Meeting Registration Page.
+READ BEFORE YOU PAY: After paying via PayPal below, you will automatically be directed to a Zoom Meeting Registration Page.
 You must complete the information on the Meeting Registration page in order to receive your Zoom link for the class.
-If you do not immediately receive an email from Tamalpa Institute Workshops with your Zoom link, please email Workshops at Tamalpa at least 30 minutes prior to the start of the workshop.
+If you do not receive an email from Tamalpa Institute Workshops with your Zoom link, please email Workshops at Tamalpa at least 30 minutes prior to the start of the workshop.